murthyrudra/academic-kickstart/content/authors/admin/_index.md

 +++

 About Me?
-Hmmm, you could say I am a *former child* who is trying his best at *adulting*?
+Hmmm, I am an atom in the universe who is trying his best at *adulting*..?
+I wanted to become an over-achiever but ended up becoming an overthinker.

 I am currently working as a Research Scientist at IBM Research, India.
 I pursued my PhD from [Center For Indian Language Technology](http://www.cfilt.iitb.ac.in/) lab headed by [Professor.
 Pushpak Bhattacharyya](https://www.cse.iitb.ac.in/~pb/).
 My area of interest is using Deep Multilingual Learning to various Natural Language Processing(NLP) tasks.

 You can get to know more about my hobbies [here](https://murthyrudra.github.io/tags/webcomics/) and [here](https://murthyrudra.github.io/post/trekking/).